ZhengLyu-Data/Lvzheng-Wuhan-Realworld/04_bank_marketing_predictive_pipeline/README.md

 Python’s modular scripting makes the entire pipeline reusable and extendable

 ## Contact
-For any questions, feel free to connect: LinkedIn: Zheng Lyu GitHub: ZhengLyu-Data
+For any questions, feel free to connect: LinkedIn & GitHub